Configuring the Edit Entry screen

 3. If your View doesn't already have a “Link to Edit Entry” field, add one

-Okay, now we've added a Link to Edit Entry field!
-Let's configure the Edit Entry layout.
+Okay, now that we've added a link to the Edit Entry Page, let's configure the Edit Entry layout.

 4. Click on the Edit Entry Layout tab